ArthurWeb3/Student-Club-118W/README.md

 ** For content related to each page, upload the file with "_YourPage" at the end as well as initials, e.g:
 "Thumbnail_LinksPage_AT.jpg" **

-Home // Repository // AJ
+Home // Repository // AJ <br>
-- Title
-- Links to other in text pages (Event, Links, Gallery, Sign Up, About Us)
+- Title, Links to other in text pages (Event, Links, Gallery, Sign Up, About Us), Dashboard, Logo, Pictures, Announcements, Social Media Links
-- Dashboard
-- Logo
-- Pictures
-- Announcements
-- Social Media Links
-(Mar.
+**(Mar.
 13 Edits):
-- Navbar Prototype
+Navbar Prototype

 Events // Repository // Alex